Beth Elohim Messianic Synagogue

 The rite, resembling, on one hand, the sending off of the basket with the woman embodying wickedness to the land of Shinar in the vision of Zechariah 5:6-11, and, on the other, the letting loose of the living bird into the open field in the case of the leper healed from the plague (Lev.
 14:7), was, indeed, viewed by the people of Jerusalem as a means of ridding themselves of the sins of the year.
 So would the crowd, called Babylonians or Alexandrians, pull the goat’s hair to make it hasten forth, carrying the burden of sins away with it (Yoma vi.
 4, 66b; “Epistle of Barnabas,” vii.), and the arrival of the shattered animal at the bottom of the valley of the rock of Bet Ḥadudo, twelve miles away from the city, was signalized by the waving of shawls to the people of Jerusalem, who celebrated the event with boisterous hilarity and amid dancing on the hills (Yoma vi.
 6, 8; Ta’an. iv.
 8).

 I present the previous detailed explanation to show that Yahshua indeed took the sins of the world upon His head, was taken outside Jerusalem to die alone and forsaken, just as the scapegoat was taken out into the desert and abandon, to die alone and forsaken.
-Yet, because of His obedience to YHVH (Yahshua in another aspect of His Complex Unity as Father), was the perfect burnt offering (Olah), acceptable to atone for the sins of men that they might be saved.
+Yet, because of His obedience to YHVH (Yahshua in another aspect of His Complex Unity as Father), was the perfect burnt offering (Olah), acceptable to atone for the sins of men that they “might be saved.”
 John 3:16 reads “For G-d so loved the world that He gave His only and unique Son, so that everyone who trusts in Him may have eternal life, instead of being utterly destroyed.”
 We all have free will.
 Yahshua accepted the role of Scapegoat for Azazel and total burnt offering (Olah) to provide us a choice between Life and Death.
-Our lives will determine our destiny.
+How we choose to live our lives will determine our destiny.
+G-d’s predestination simply means He knows the beginning from the end and knows how we will choose to live our lives.
+He does not determine who will be saved and who will be lost as Calvinistic theology would have us believe.
+We are NOT pawns on this earth; rather we were born to serve G-d and make His Name known throughout the nations.

 Rabbi Tamah Davis-Hart